 It’s is best to start the hike early!
 Our group of 18 began hiking at 7:00am.
 In the winter, there is very little day light.
 So you need to get an early start or you will be setting up camp in the dark.
 During the summer it is extremely hot.

-Check out my Arizona Roadtrip post for more info about what My boyfriend Steve & I did before & after the hike!
+Check out my Arizona Roadtrip post for more info about I did before & after the hike!